Ralph Grey, Baron Grey of Naunton: West Indies

 Grey was transferred to British Guiana as Governor and Commander-in-Chief for five years.
-As befitted a Governor he was appointed Knight Grand Cross of the Order of Saint Michael and Saint George (GCMG) in 1964.
+As befitted a Governor he was promoted to Knight Grand Cross of the Order of Saint Michael and Saint George (GCMG) in the 1964 New Year Honours.
 Grey became Governor of the Bahamas in 1964.
 A 1965 Order deemed the Governor of the Bahamas to also be the Governor of the Turks and Caicos Islands.
 Grey remained in both posts until 1968.

 Northern Ireland

 That year Grey became Governor of Northern Ireland during the period of civil rights marches and increasing levels of street violence.
 The IRA announced a 'bombing campaign' against British rule which reached new intensity in 1971–72.
 In the depths of an economic recession, local government was suspended; Northern Ireland was subjected to Direct Rule from Westminster, and Lord Grey of Naunton was recalled.
 During the same period he was President of the Scout Council of Northern Ireland.
 From 1970 Grey was appointed Chairman of the Chartered Institute of Secretaries of Northern Ireland, supporting industry as an Honorary Member of the Chambers of Commerce and Honorary President of the Lisburn Chamber of Commerce.
 From 1970 he was also an Honorary Bencher of the Inns of Court for Northern Ireland.

 Lord Grey of Naunton was the last Governor of Northern Ireland until 1973, having been appointed on 11 November 1968.
 He took office on 3 December 1968.
-When the post was abolished in 1973, he was promoted Knight Grand Cross of the Royal Victorian Order (GCVO).
+When the post was abolished in 1973, he was promoted Knight Grand Cross of the Royal Victorian Order (GCVO) in the 1973 Birthday Honours.
 At the same time, he was Knight Commander of Ards, then Bailiff of Egle from 1975, until appointment as Lord Prior of the Most Venerable Order of the Hospital of Saint John of Jerusalem (1988–91).